 - I will not be a mystery to my daughter.

 Brown encourages the reader to have a strong back, but a soft front, with heart.
 Then, show up for collective moments of joy and pain: for example, both a concert and a funeral.
-Coming together creates an opportunity to feel connected that has profound impact.
+Coming together creates an opportunity to feel connected that has a profound impact.

 - Remember to show up.